emberjs/rfcs/text/0711-deprecate-auto-location.md

 ## Transition Path

-We'll begin with deprecating auto, in next major release we set history as the default.
-Since auto is default today, and almost always resolve to history, most users won't need to do a thing and they'll still get history location in the next major release (but set directly, without auto resolving to it).
+We'll begin with deprecating auto (explicitly or implicitly set).

+In next major release we change the default to 'history'.
+Since auto is default today, and almost always resolve to history, most users can change to 'history' and it's done.

+We also need to update the template in ember-cli blueprint, so that 'history' will be the default value for `locationType` in environment.js.

-There are two groups to consider though:
+There are two groups to consider:

 1. People who need auto-detection (hash/history switching) and
-2. Those that have explicitly set location to 'auto'.
+2. those with location set to 'auto' (this will be most people).

-For the first group the solution is fairly trivial.
-Simply implement feature detection, via e.g. Modernizr[1], like this:
+The first group can implement feature detection, via e.g. Modernizr[1], like this:

 ```js
 // app/router.js